stratisproject/Documentation/source/Architecture Reference/FullNode/Features/console-application-builds.rst

 The supplied console application builds
 ******************************************************************

-When you open up the Stratis.Bitcoin.FullNode solution in Visual Studio, you will notice that nine projects at the top level.
+When you open up the Stratis.FullNode solution in Visual Studio, you will notice that nine projects at the top level.
 Six of these projects build the Full Node as a console application, and we will be taking a closer look at these.
 The following table describes the purpose of the six projects:

 +--------------------------------+------------------------------------------------------------------------------------------------------------------------------+
 | Project                        | Description                                                                                                                  |